Director of Academic Success

 Current international dimension offerings may be found in your pre-business student Canvas site.

-According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2023, the average starting salary reported for the human resource management B.S.B. graduates was $50,170, and the median salary was $50,000.
+According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2023, the average starting salary reported for School of Health and Human Science graduates was $45,350, and the median salary was $43,7500.

 (This section is intended for informational purposes, not prediction of actual salary.)

-Human resources management majors often pursue advanced degrees in the following areas:
+Graduates in tourism, conventions, and event management often pursue advanced degrees in the following areas:

 Admission by certification